onofricamila/DyClee/README.md

 * As every element of the provided dataset is processed once, the algorithm is **perfect for working with streams**
 * It's possible to work with **evolving environments**.
 There is no need to specify a fixed number of clusters to be generated.

-If you wanna achieve some other goals like working with different densities, feel free to take this implementation as a base and upgrade it :)
+If you wanna achieve some other goals, like being able to work with different densities, feel free to take this implementation as a base :blush:

 ### :small_orange_diamond: How to try it
 The `config` file is the one in which you have to define the dataset you want to use and configure the parameters to be passed to stage 1 and stage 2.
-Then, just run the `main` file and you will see the results :blush:
+Then, just run the `main` file and you will see the results.

 ### :small_orange_diamond: How it works